Inferring cosmological parameters from galaxy and dark sirens cross-correlation: Introduction

-A problem of the above method is that it's prone to the choice of the specific catalogue used, and in particular, to its completeness in terms of the galaxies that indeed host the GW events, a systematic that is very difficult to assess and quantify.
-Here, we propose an alternative novel method, which is very robust and does not suffer from the above systematic, and which is based on the cross-correlation of catalogues of GW events and tracers of the LSS, like, e.g., galaxy catalogues as DESI \cite{DESI:2016fyo}, SPHEREx \cite{Dore:2018kgp}, Euclid \cite{Euclid:2019clj,Euclid:Mellier2024} and LSST \cite{LSSTScience:2009jmu,LSST:2008ijt}.
+A problem of the above method is that it is prone to the choice of the specific catalogue used, and in particular, to its completeness in terms of the galaxies that indeed host the GW events, a systematic that is very difficult to assess and quantify.
+Here, we propose an alternative novel method, which is very robust and does not suffer from the above systematic, and which is based on the cross-correlation of catalogues of GW events and tracers of the LSS, like, e.g., galaxy catalogues as the Dark Energy Spectroscopic Instrument (DESI) \cite{DESI:2016fyo}, the Spectro-Photometer for the History of the Universe, Epoch of Reionization, and Ices Explorer (SPHEREx) \cite{Dore:2018kgp}, Euclid \cite{Euclid:2019clj,Euclid:Mellier2024} and the Large Synoptic Survey Telescope (LSST) \cite{LSSTScience:2009jmu,LSST:2008ijt}.
 We enhance this technique with the use of tomography in redshift space for the galaxy catalogues and luminosity distance space for the GW catalogues.
 The use of tomography is crucial to optimally exploit the information and to increase the sensitivity of the analysis.
 To implement this method, we partly employ the formalism developed in previous works in the literature \cite{Namikawa:2016edr,Oguri:2016dgk,Camera:2013xfa, Namikawa:2015prh,Scelfo:2018sny, Raccanelli:2016cud, Mukherjee:2018ebj, Scelfo:2021fqe,Mukherjee:2020hyn, Diaz:2021pem,Libanore:2021jqv,Libanore:2020fim,Calore:2020bpd,Semenzato_2024}, and expand it for the present purpose.
-We then use the formalism to perform sensitivity forecasts on cosmological parameters with simulations of future GW data from the current, second generation (2G), of GW detectors, namely LIGO \cite{LIGOScientific:2014pky}, VIRGO \cite{VIRGO:2014yos} and KAGRA \cite{KAGRA:2020tym}, as well as from the planned third generation (3G) detectors Einstein Telescope (ET)\cite{Hild:2010id,ET,Punturo:2010zz} and Cosmic Explorers (CE) \cite{CE}.
+We then use the formalism to perform sensitivity forecasts on cosmological parameters with simulations of future GW data from the current, second generation (2G), of GW detectors, namely the Laser Interferometer Gravitational-Wave Observatory (LIGO) \cite{LIGOScientific:2014pky}, VIRGO \cite{VIRGO:2014yos} and the Kamioka Gravitational Wave Detector (KAGRA) \cite{KAGRA:2020tym}, as well as from the planned third generation (3G) detectors Einstein Telescope (ET)\cite{Hild:2010id,ET,Punturo:2010zz} and Cosmic Explorers (CE) \cite{CE}.

 An application of this formalism for cosmology inference has also recently been discussed in \cite{Ferri_2025, pedrotti2025}.
 The main difference in our approach compared to \cite{pedrotti2025} is the use of a full likelihood formalism instead of a Fisher matrix to perform the forecast.
 Furthermore, we also forecast the sensitivity achievable with the current generation of GW detectors, while \cite{pedrotti2025} only focuses on forecasts for the future 3G detectors.
 With respect to \cite{Ferri_2025}, we instead improve the analysis by enlarging the cosmological parameters space explored and studying the interplay and complementarity between GWs and galaxy surveys observables.
 Finally, we perform a forecast using both BBHs and BNSs, while \cite{Ferri_2025, pedrotti2025} only include BBHs.
 To implement this full-likelihood analysis, we run Monte Carlo Markov Chains (MCMC) scans of the parameter space with the code \texttt{MontePython} \href{https://github.com/brinckmann/montepython_public}{\faGithub} \cite{Brinckmann:2018cvx, Audren:2012wb}, which in turn uses \texttt{CLASS} \href{https://github.com/lesgourg/class_public}{\faGithub} \cite{CLASS1,CLASS2,CLASS3,CLASS4} for theoretical predictions of distances and power spectra.